elixir-sqlite/sqlite_ecto2/docs/tutorial.md

 end
 ```

-Run `mix ecto.migrate` and verify the new column has been added to the table.  **NOTE**  Sqlite.Ecto can only add columns to tables -- it cannot remove or modify columns once they have been created.
+Run `mix ecto.migrate` and verify the new column has been added to the table.  **NOTE**  `sqlite_ecto2` can only add columns to tables -- it cannot remove or modify columns once they have been created.

 Before we can use the new table we need to update our model.
 The User model at `lib/blog/user.ex` should now look like the following:

 ```elixir
 defmodule Blog.User do
   use Ecto.Schema